Sudan military seizes power, dissolves transitional government | Politics

 Sudan military seizes power, dissolves transitional government

-Since Bashir was brought down by street protests, the political transition had seen Sudan emerge from international isolation under his nearly three-decade rule.
-The director of Hamdok's office, Adam Hereika, told Reuters that the military had mounted the takeover despite "positive movements" towards an agreement with Hamdok following meetings with a visiting U.S. special envoy, Jeffrey Feltman.
+Sudan's military seized power in a coup on Monday, arresting members of a transitional government that was supposed to guide the country to democracy following the overthrow of long-ruling autocrat Omar al-Bashir in a popular uprising two years ago.

+Sudan's military seized power in a coup on Monday, arresting members of a transitional government that was supposed to guide the country to democracy following the overthrow of long-ruling autocrat Omar al-Bashir in a popular uprising two years ago.
+Gunfire was heard as opponents of the takeover took to the street and medics said several people had been hurt in clashes.

-Soldiers arrested most of the members of Sudan's cabinet on Monday and the military chief dissolved the transitional government, while opponents of the takeover took to the streets where gunfire and injuries were reported.
-Abdel Fattah al-Burhan, a general who headed the Sovereign Council, a ruling body that had shared power between the military and civilians, announced a state of emergency.
-The military needed to protect the country's safety and security, he said, and the council had been dissolved.
+General Abdel Fattah al-Burhan, who headed the Sovereign Council that had shared power between the military and civilians, said the council had been dissolved.
+He announced a state of emergency, saying the military needed to protect the country's safety and security.

-"We guarantee the armed forces' commitment to completing the democratic transition until we hand over to a civilian elected government," he added, setting elections for July 2023.
-"What the country is going through now is a real threat and danger to the dreams of the youth, and the hopes of the nation to build a nation whose features are starting to emerge."
+"We guarantee the armed forces' commitment to completing the democratic transition until we hand over to a civilian elected government," he said, setting elections for July 2023.
+"What the country is going through now is a real threat and danger to the dreams of the youth and the hopes of the nation."

-Prime Minister Abdalla Hamdok was detained and moved to an undisclosed location after refusing to issue a statement in support of the takeover, said the information ministry, still apparently under the control of Hamdok's supporters.
-The ministry called Burhan's announcement a "military coup" and called for resistance.
-It said tens of thousands of people opposed to the takeover had taken to the streets and had faced gunfire near the military's headquarters in Khartoum.
+Prime Minister Abdalla Hamdok was detained and taken to an undisclosed location after refusing to issue a statement in support of the takeover, said the information ministry, which was still apparently under the control of Hamdok's supporters.
+The ministry called Burhan's announcement a military coup and urged resistance.
+It said tens of thousands of people opposed to the takeover had taken to the streets and had faced gunfire near the military headquarters in Khartoum.

-At least 12 people were injured in clashes, a doctors' committee said on its Facebook page, without providing further details.
-In Khartoum's twin city Omdurman, young protesters barricaded streets and chanted in support of civilian rule, though blockages of phone and internet networks appeared to limit their ability to coordinate large gatherings.
+At least 12 people were injured in clashes, a doctors' committee said, without providing further details.
+In Khartoum's twin city Omdurman, protesters barricaded streets and chanted in support of civilian rule.

 "We will defend democracy until the end," said one protester, 21-year-old Iman Ahmed.
 "Burhan cannot deceive us.
 This is a military coup," said another young man who gave his name as Saleh.

 In recent weeks, civilian officials had claimed credit for some tentative signs of economic stabilisation after a sharp devaluation of the currency and the lifting of fuel subsidies.
-Burhan said it was incumbent on the armed forces to sense the danger and act after infighting between some political forces and "the striving for power" and "incitement to chaos and violence".
+Burhan said it was incumbent on the armed forces to act after infighting between some political forces and "the striving for power" and "incitement to chaos and violence".

-Feltman, the U.S. special envoy who had been visiting Sudan on Saturday and Sunday, tweeted that a military takeover would put U.S. aid at risk.
-The U.S. embassy urged people disrupting the transition to democracy to stand down and let the civilian-led government continue its work.
+U.S. envoy Feltman, who visited Sudan on Saturday and Sunday, said a military takeover would put U.S. aid at risk.
+The U.S. Embassy urged those disrupting the transition to democracy to stand down and let the civilian-led government continue its work.
 The United Nations, Arab League and African Union all expressed concern.
-Sudan's political leaders should be released and human rights respected, the AU Commission Chair Moussa Faki Mahamat said in a statement.
+Sudan's political leaders should be released and human rights respected, AU Commission Chair Moussa Faki Mahamat said in a statement.

-Sudan is in the midst of a deep economic crisis, marked by record high inflation and shortages of basic goods, though that was beginning to show signs of easing amid flows of international aid.
-Western states have warned that any military takeover would put aid at risk.
 Military forces stormed Sudanese Radio and Television headquarters in Omdurman and arrested employees, the information ministry said on its Facebook page.
-Two major political parties, the Umma and the Sudanese Congress, condemned what they called a coup and the campaign of arrests.
+Two major political parties, the Umma and the Sudanese Congress, condemned what they called a coup and campaign of arrests.
+POPULAR TECHNOCRAT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)